Your Homeowners Insurance Declaration Page, also known as the “dec” page, summarizes the essential information pertaining to your insurance coverage.

-The Basics in the Homeowners Declaration Page
+What Does the Homeowners Insurance Declaration Page Contain?

 There’s a list of coverages included within every homeowner’s insurance policy.
 These are coverages A, B, C, D, E, and F. Don’t know what these mean?
 You’re not alone!
 Here’s what you need to know:

 - Coverage A: Dwelling — This is coverage for the overall structure of your home, including the roof.
-It also includes anything physically attached to the house, such as a deck, garage, or patio.
+It includes anything physically attached to the house, such as a deck, garage, or patio.

 - Coverage F: Medical Pay to Others — If someone gets hurt on your property, this coverage will cover the costs of their medical payments up to a certain amount.

-For example, above, we talked about jewelry or fine art being considered as “riders.”
+For example, above, we talked about jewelry or fine art being considered “riders.”
 A standard home insurance policy doesn’t cover certain things of high value- so if someone stole your $12,000 engagement ring, you’d be out of luck.